-The Company reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed above.
+The Company reassesses whether or not it controls an investee if facts and circumstances indic changes to one or more of the three elements of control listed above.

-The results of subsidiaries acquired or disposed of during the year are included in the consolidated income statement from the effective date of acquisition or up to the effective date of disposal, as appropriate.
-Where necessary, adjustments are made to the financial statements of subsidiaries to bring their accounting policies into line with those used by other members of the consolidated entity.
+The results of subsidiaries acquired or disposed of during the year are included in the consolidated from the effective date of acquisition or up to the effective date of disposal, as appropriate, adjustments are made to the financial statements of subsidiaries to bring their accounting policies i used by other members of the consolidated entity.